message-db/message-db/README.md

 The `message-db` NPM module doesn't ship with any special tooling other than the bundled scripts.

-To execute the update script, navigate to the directory where the `message-db` module is installed and run the script:
+To execute the installation script, navigate to the directory where the `message-db` module is installed and run the script:

 ``` bash
 install.sh